netscaler/netscaler-k8s-node-controller/deploy/README.md

 1. Delete the [config map](config_map.yaml) using the following command:

-	When we delete the configmap, Citrix node controller cleans up the configuration created on Citrix ADC, the router configmap and the 2 router pods created by citrix node controller.
+	When we delete the configmap, Citrix node controller cleans up the configuration created on Citrix ADC, the "kube-chorus-router" configmap and the "kube-chorus-router" pods created by citrix node controller.

         kubectl delete -f https://raw.githubusercontent.com/citrix/citrix-k8s-node-controller/git_cnc_v2/deploy/config_map.yaml